 I love Italian food and not just because of my Italian heritage.
 I just love the simple way fresh flavors come together to make something utterly scrumptious.
-One of my favorite Italian dishes to make is Eggplant Parmesan because it is a great way to get my kids to eat their veggies so today I will share with you my easy Italian eggplant parmesan recipe that is always a hit a my house.
+One of my favorite Italian dishes to make is Eggplant Parm because it is a great way to get my kids to eat their veggies.
+Here, I will share with you my easy Italian eggplant parmesan recipe that is always a hit a my house.

-What got me in the mood for eggplant parm was when I found out about Bertolli® taking part in the Kroger sponsored ‘Taste of Italy’ program in stores from September 23rd through October 11th.
-Bertolli sponsored this post but all opinions expressed are my own.
-I went on over to my Kroger to have a look and they had a nice big display that made me want to buy all things Italian- from pasta bowls to Italian sodas.
+What got me in the mood for eggplant parm was when I found out about Bertolli taking part in the Kroger sponsored ‘Taste of Italy’ program in stores from September 23rd through October 11th.
+I went on over to my Kroger to have a look and they had a nice big display that made me want to buy all things Italian.
+They have everything from pasta bowls to Italian sodas.

-I decided to use the classic Bertolli® taste that I love in a range of simple culinary applications.
-I chose Bertolli® olive oil to fry my eggplant and the Bertolli® Tuscan-inspired sauce to dress up my pappardelle pasta (a broad flat pasta that is popular in Tuscany).
+I chose Bertolli® olive oil to fry my eggplant and the Bertolli Tuscan-inspired sauce to dress up my pappardelle pasta (a broad flat pasta that is popular in Tuscany).
 I love using the Bertolli® Tomato & Basil Sauce because it is a great base that makes this meal come together faster and still with great flavor.
-If you want to check out all the Bertolli products and get more recipe inspiration- visit villabertolli.com
+If you want to check out all the Bertolli products and get more recipe inspiration, visit bertolli.com

 I got a little carried away with the Taste of Italy® theme and got some beautiful pasta bowls and a new Italian themed kitchen towel.
 I just figured while we are enjoying our Tuscan-inspired meal, I might as well go all out.
 Eggplant parm is such a comfort food and it is a great dish to enjoy in the fall that satisfies the craving for a rich, flavorful meal without being too heavy.